ibm-cloud-docs/cloud-databases/cbr-tutorial.md

 {: step}

 [Provision your service from the {{site.data.keyword.cloud_notm}} Catalog](https://cloud.ibm.com/catalog/services/databases-for-mysql) and choose your IP address(es) from the [{{site.data.keyword.databases-for}} Allowlist page](/docs/databases-for-mysql?topic=cloud-databases-allowlisting).
-1. Run the following example command to create a network that includes only one client IP that you want to use.
+1. Run the following example command to create a network that includes only one IP address.

     ```sh
     ibmcloud cbr zone-create --addresses=169.63.121.159/27 --name=tutorial_zone